HPCF Board of Directors Biography

 Jon holds an MBA from Northwestern University’s Kellogg School of Management where he was a recipient of the Ewing Marion Kauffman Foundation Entrepreneurial Fellowship Internship and also received his BA, from Northwestern University.
 He is also a Leadership in Energy & Environmental Design Accredited Professional (LEED AP) and an Illinois Managing Broker.

-A strong proponent of community service, Levey is a past recipient of the Humanitarian of the Year award from RE/MAX Northern Illinois.
-He is a long-time member of the Board of Directors of The Standard Club and currently the Club’s President.
-Levey is also member of the board of the Anti-Defamation League (ADL) for the Greater Chicago/Upper Midwest region, a member of the board & co-chair of the Development Committee for the Highland Park Community Foundation, an Advisory Board member for Community Partners for Affordable Housing, a board member and chair of the Charities Committee for the Highland Park/Highwood Rotary, a member of the Community Advisory Board for the Highland Park Highwood Legal Aid Clinic, and an active member of the Highland Park Chamber of Commerce.
-He was recently asked by the Mayor of Highland Park to serve on the city’s 150thAnniversary steering committee and has previously served as a board member of the Illinois Chapter of the U.S. Green Building Council, Advisory Board member for the Posse Foundation – Chicago, board member for the North Shore Center for Performing Arts Foundation, board member and past President of Jewish Council for Youth Services, Board member for the Friends of Morton Foundation, board member and chair of the development committee for Delta Institute, and a past member of the Advisory Council for both GreenTown Highland Park and GreenTown Chicago, as well as the Good Food Family Farmed Financing & Innovation Conference.
+A strong proponent of community service, Levey is active in many HP/HW community groups and organizations and has been a frequent guest lecturer at HPHS for various business and entrepreneurship classes.
+He is a past recipient of the Humanitarian of the Year award from RE/MAX Northern Illinois.
+He is a long-time member of the Board of Directors of The Standard Club and a former President of the Club.
+Levey is also member of the board of the Anti-Defamation League (ADL) for the Greater Chicago/Upper Midwest region, a member of the board & chair of the Investment Committee for the Highland Park Community Foundation, an Advisory Board member for Community Partners for Affordable Housing, a member and past-chair of the Charities Committee and past-Treasurer for the Highland Park/Highwood Rotary, a member of the Community Advisory Board for the Highland Park Highwood Legal Aid Clinic, and an active member of the Highland Park Chamber of Commerce.
+He was also asked by the Mayor of Highland Park to serve on the city’s 150thAnniversary steering committee and has previously served as a board member of the Illinois Chapter of the U.S. Green Building Council, Advisory Board member for the Posse Foundation – Chicago, board member for the North Shore Center for Performing Arts Foundation, board member and past President of Jewish Council for Youth Services, Board member for the Friends of Morton Foundation, board member and chair of the development committee for Delta Institute, and a past member of the Advisory Council for both GreenTown Highland Park and GreenTown Chicago, as well as the Good Food Family Farmed Financing & Innovation Conference.
 He further volunteered his lending expertise to serve on a loan committee tasked with distributing federal funds to businesses seeking to relocate to Chicago’s Green Exchange while hiring economically challenged work forces.